lilv98/lilv98.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone!
 I'm a second year Ph.D student at University of Toronto working with Prof. [Ashton Anderson](https://www.cs.toronto.edu/~ashton/).
-My research interests broadly lie in machine learning and data mining, in particular data-driven social science, knowledge representation learning and reasoning, neural-symbolic reasoning and recommendation systems.
+My research interests broadly lie in machine learning and data mining, in particular data-driven social science, knowledge representation learning and reasoning, neural-symbolic reasoning, and recommendation systems.
 Besides research, my passion for sports has always been an integral part of who I am, with basketball, badminton, and billiards ranking high on my list of favorites.
 Always eager to connect with fellow sports enthusiasts and academicians, I look forward to getting to know you all!

-## Education

-* Ph.D in Computer Science, [University of Toronto](https://web.cs.toronto.edu/), Canada, Sep 2022 - present
-  * Working on Computational Social Science with Prof. [Ashton Anderson](https://www.cs.toronto.edu/~ashton/), May 2023 - Present
-  * Worked on Knowlegde Graphs and Recommendations with Prof. [Scott Sanner](https://www.mie.utoronto.ca/faculty_staff/sanner/), Sep 2022 - Apr 2023
-* M.S. in Computer Science, [King Abdullah University of Science and Technology](https://www.kaust.edu.sa/en/), Saudi Arabia, Jan 2021 - May 2022
-  * Worked on Knowledge Representation Learning and Neuro-Symbolic Reasoning with Prof. [Xiangliang Zhang](https://engineering.nd.edu/faculty/xiangliang-zhang/) and Prof. [Robert Hoehndorf](https://leechuck.de/)
-* B.S. in Electrical Engineering, [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/), China, Sep 2016 - Jun 2020

 ## News